 Mark H. Jaffe, Partner

-Mark focuses on the needs of start-up businesses and creative professionals, including photographers, media entities, software developers, and architects.
-He advises clients regarding their copyrights, trademarks, right of publicity, advertising, brand protection, regulatory compliance, labor law, and contracts.
-His experience includes a wide variety of litigation and transactional needs.
-In addition to advising companies and individuals, he has served as lead counsel on copyright infringement actions, and as second-chair counsel on the Computer Fraud and Abuse Act trial United States v.
+Mark focuses on the needs of start-up businesses and creative professionals, from the inception of their companies and throughout each phase of their development.
+He advises clients regarding their copyrights, trademarks, right of publicity, advertising, brand protection, Digital Millennium Copyright Act, regulatory compliance, labor law, and service contracts.
+Mark also litigates on behalf of his clients when the need arises.
+He has served as lead counsel on copyright infringement actions, and as second-chair counsel on the Computer Fraud and Abuse Act trial United States v.
 Auernheimer.

 Between 2009 and 2011 Mark served as Chair of the Trademark Legislation Committee of the American Bar Association, which under his leadership enacted policy resolutions on online counterfeiting and well-known marks.
 He served on the Trademark and Unfair Competition Committee of the New York City Bar Association from 2010-2013.